 Genealogical Search Resources

-The General Register Office for Scotland is for Scots births, marriages
+The General Register Office for Scotland is for Scots births, marriages and deaths.

 People - a one-stop shop for birth, death and marriage certificates,